Supporting people to return to education training or employment

 • Tuesday 19 March, 10am - 12.30pm at Newmarket Memorial Centre in Newmarket

-• Wednesday 24 April, 10am - 12.30pm at Haverhill Arts Centre in Haverhill#
+• Wednesday 24 April, 10am - 12.30pm at Haverhill Arts Centre in Haverhill

-• Wednesday 26 June, 10am - 12.30pm at Mildenhall Hub in Newmarket
+• Wednesday 26 June, 10am - 12.30pm at Mildenhall Hub in Mildenhall

 • Tuesday 17 September, 10am - 12.30pm at Newmarket Memorial Centre in Newmarket

-• Wednesday 2 October, 10am - 12.30pm, venue to be confirmed
+• Wednesday 2 October, 10am - 12.30pm at Haverhill Arts Centre in Haverhill

-• Wednesday 9 October, 10am - 12.30pm, venue to be confirmed
+• Wednesday 9 October, 10am - 12.30pm, at the Apex in Bury St Edmunds

 If you are a business and would like to attend one of our jobs fairs, please get in touch.
 If you are a jobseeker, the events are walk-in and open to the general public.
 However, if you are claiming any benefits, please speak to your work coach and they will book you in.